 - Control over the company seal, or “chop.”
 The joint venture partner that controls the joint venture’s registered company seal has the power to make binding contracts on behalf of the joint venture company and to deal with the joint venture company’s banks and other key service providers.
 The annals of history are filled with foreign companies getting shut out of their China joint ventures after losing control of the seal.

 Using a Chinese lawyer or a “China consultancy” increases your risks.
-Chinese lawyers are not bound by the same duties of loyalty as American lawyers and it is not unheard of for them to work on behalf of your Chinese counterpart to get the joint venture deal done.
+Chinese lawyers are not bound by the same duties of loyalty as American or European lawyers and they not infrequently will work on behalf of your Chinese counterpart.
 This may be because the Chinese lawyer is getting paid by the Chinese company or it may simply be because the Chinese lawyer knows he or she will make more money if the joint venture deal concludes.
+Chinese lawyers also owe their paramount duty to the Chinese government and that makes their protecting you and your IP iffy at best.
 We are aware of consultancies that have represented American and European companies on joint ventures while getting a percentage of the deal from the Chinese side if it goes through.

 If you want control over your China joint venture, you should follow the rules set forth above.
 Otherwise you might find yourself in a venture with no legal right to guide it.